unbit/uwsgi-docs/Options.rst

 ``flags``: UWSGI_OPT_MASTER

-add a directory to search for subscriptions key credentials
+``help``: add a directory to search for subscriptions key credentials

 subscriptions-use-credentials
 *****************************